- Latin America

 At International TEFL Academy we communicate electronically – it’s faster, cheaper and greener – but many parents prefer physical literature, so print them copies of materials that they can read through themselves.
 These documents provide a great overview of topics, including job markets, the certification process, job search guidance and everything else from salaries to health insurance.

-Click here to request a Brochure & a Country Chart that details salaries, hiring requirements, interview procedures and visa information for teaching English abroad in more than 50 countries around the world.
 We also recommend tuning into a Live TEFL Webcast that will provide a comprehensive overview of all aspects of teaching abroad & TEFL certification.

 3. Teaching English abroad provides highly valued international work experience and is a great resume booster